-The digital inputs on the ADV7180 are designed to work with 1.8 V to 3.3 V signals and are not tolerant of 5 V signals.
+The digital inputs on the ADV7180 are designed to work with 3.3 V signals and are not tolerant of 5 V signals.
 Extra components are needed if 5 V logic signals are required to be applied to the decoder.